Fiserv/card-pointe/docs/changelog/CardPointeGatewayAPI.md

 Visit status.cardconnect.com and click subscribe to updates to receive important release and status notifications.

+## Date Updated: 2/2/2024

+An update to the CardPointe Gateway was released to the UAT environment on 2/2/2024 and to the Production environment on 2/10/2024.

+This update includes backend enhancements.

 ## Date Updated: 11/9/2023

 An update to the CardPointe Gateway was released to the UAT environment on 10/23/2023 and has been deployment to the production environment on 11/9/2023.